Tuesday, February 17, 2015

 I will recommend this place to anyone who has an interest in the history of the Nagasaki Christians, as there is just enough information to fill in the gaps and to provide a picture worth viewing.
 However because of the Museum`s remote location most probably a Private Tour will be needed to access this and other remote places.

-Please click on the click to see Arima Christian Heritage Museum in Nagasaki on a map:
+Please click on the click to see Arima Christian Heritage Museum in Nagasaki on this map:

 Click on the photos below to enlarge: